China airline drops free ticket offer to Japan after outcry

 Spring Airlines also withdrew an offer of free tickets between Shanghai and Japan's Kagawa that was launched on Tuesday, the spokesman said.

-Asked whether Spring Airlines would cut capacity to Japan further as the islands row had forced the budget carrier and some other Chinese rivals to cut the number of flights to Japan, the spokesman said: "We cancelled the offer first and now don't want to speak too much to trigger controversy."
-(Reporting by Alison Leung; Editing by Chris Gallagher)
+Asked whether Spring Airlines would cut capacity to Japan further as the islands row had forced the budget carrier and some other Chinese rivals to cut the number of flights to Japan, the spokesman said: "We cancelled the offer first and now don't want to speak too much to trigger controversy." ($1 = 6.2503 Chinese yuan) (Reporting by Alison Leung; Editing by Chris Gallagher)